 When starting on steep hills, HSA (see Transmission - general information (p.
-257)) retains pressure on the brake pedal for several seconds after the pedal has been released in order to keep the vehicle at a standstill.
+250)) retains pressure on the brake pedal for several seconds after the pedal has been released in order to keep the vehicle at a standstill.
 The brakes will be released after several seconds or when the driver presses the accelerator pedal.
+The pedal will return to its normal position somewhat slower than normal.

 - Start/Stop introduction (p.
-262)
+255)

 - Start/Stop function (p.
-262)
+255)

 - Start/Stop settings (p.
-265)
+258)

 - Start/Stop Auto-stop exceptions (p.
-263)
+256)

 - Start/Stop Auto-start exceptions (p.
-264)
+257)

 - Start/Stop symbols and messages (p.
-266)
+259)